A compact model of Escherichia coli core and biosynthetic metabolism: Results

 \subsection{Connecting reactions to their catalysing enzymes and the enzymes' protein components}

-Metabolic models often contain annotations that connect model elements to entries in biological databases, such as EcoCyc \cite{keseler_ecocyc_2017}, KEGG \cite{kanehisa_kegg_2017} and MetaNetX \cite{moretti_metanetxmnxref_2021}.
-However, even for the subset of reactions included in \textit{i}CH360, the annotations present in \textit{i}ML1515 were incomplete and in part outdated.
+Metabolic models often contain annotations that connect model elements to entries in biological databases, such as BioCyc \cite{karp_biocyc_2019}, KEGG \cite{kanehisa_kegg_2017} and MetaNetX \cite{moretti_metanetxmnxref_2021}.
+However, even for the subset of reactions included in \textit{i}CH360, the annotations present in \textit{i}ML1515 were incomplete and, in part, outdated.
 To fill these gaps, we extended and corrected the original annotations through a mixture of automated querying and manual curation (Figure \ref{annotation_graph}A).
-Notably, the annotations to EcoCyc, the main knowledgebase for \textit{E.~coli}, are complete so that every metabolic reaction in \textit{i}CH360 is uniquely mapped to a corresponding EcoCyc ID (with the exception of three reactions, for which a match on the database could only be found for a different choice of redox cofactor, namely NADH instead of NADPH).
-Additionally, we found \(134\) deprecated annotations pointing to the MetaNetX namespace, which were consequently updated with the most up-to-date IDs.
+Notably, the annotations pointing to the BioCyc knowledgebase \cite{karp_biocyc_2019}, are nearly complete: Out of \(321\) enzymatic reactions in the model, \(317\) are mapped to BioCyc with a single ID (for the remaining four unannotated reactions, involved in the biosynthesis of unsaturated fatty acids, a match in the database could not be found for the specific use of NADPH as a redox cofactor).
+Further, nearly all of these BioCyc annotations (\(315\) / \(317\)) are in the ECOLI namespace and therefore point to the organism-specific EcoCyc database, a widely used and extensive reference for \textit{E. coli} molecular biology \cite{keseler_ecocyc_2017,EcoCyc2023}.
+The remaining two reactions map instead to the broader MetaCyc database, also part of the the BioCyc ecosystem, via the META namespace.
+Aditionally, we found \(134\) deprecated annotations pointing to the MetaNetX database, which were consequently updated with the most up-to-date IDs.